-Figure 4: Conceptual framework of effect of the Seeds and Fertilizer subsidy component of the PFJ in the Central Region of Ghana innovations, such as relative advantage, complexity, compatibility of a technology with one's working environment, observability of innovation, and triability of a new programme, will increase yield and income through the use of the seed and fertilizer subsidy component of the programme (Rogers, 1983).
+Figure 4: Conceptual framework of effect of the Seeds and Fertilizer subsidy component of the PFJ in the Central Region of Ghana Author's Construct (Nfaaful, 2021)

+A conceptual framework, according to (Miles and Huberman 2013), explains the essential things to be researched in graphical, schematic, and narrative forms, as well as how well those components relate to each other in the study.
+The goal of this study was to determine how perceived attributes of innovations, such as relative advantage, complexity, compatibility of a technology with one's working environment, observability of innovation, and triability of a new programme, will increase yield and income through the use of the seed and fertilizer subsidy component of the programme (Rogers, 1983).
 From the diagram, institutional factor such as extension service delivery, Farmers Based Organizations seem to have influence on farmer's willingness to accept the seeds and fertilizer subsidy component of the intervention programme.
-As stated earlier in the literature, extension plays pivotal row in information communication and training of farmers on how to access any intervention programme if the need arise.
+As stated earlier in the literature, extension plays pivotal row in information communication and training of farmers on how to access any intervention programme if the need arises.
 Farmer Based Organizations can also not be over looked at as far as access to credit facility is concerned.
 Therefore, the whole idea of the diagram is explained by the fact that institutional factor as explain earlier will influence farmers to have change in behaviour in order to accept the input subsidy.
 After acceptance farmers go through comprehensive registration procedures to become beneficiaries.